Archiving#

 file list after several minutes, while blocking a drive for this task.

-Transferring the tarball to /archive
+Transferring the tarball to /archive#

 Just copy your tarball to the archive filesystem:

-It will be copied on tapes during the next archiving process each night.Best practices on the /archive
+It will be copied on tapes during the next archiving process each night.

-As mentioned previously, retrieving data on the /archive
+As mentioned previously, retrieving data on the /archive filesystem is a very

 long process because the machine needs to actually move tapes around.
 On the

-contrary, the metadata will still be easily accessible on /archive
+contrary, the metadata will still be easily accessible on /archive because

 they are not put on tape.
 It is then very important to limit the access to the

 archived data as much as possible.
-To help you, here are lists of UNIX commands

-List of commands acessing the metadata#
+List of commands that only access the metadata#

-List commands accessing the data#
+List of commands that access the data#

 cat